rh-mobb/documentation/content/aro/terraform-install/index.md

 Only thing left is to run and validate our Terraform config works succesfully

+   1. Log into your Azure cluster with the `az login` command.
    1. Run `terraform init` in order to download the required providers
    1. Inside the directly optionally run `terraform plan` in order to view the resources that will be created during the apply.
    1. Run `terraform apply` to start the creation of the resources, this should prompt you for